 Iceland is not a huge country, yet you might be a bit lost once you get there.
 Many tourists are following some rules, but no one really knows where they come from.
 Of course, some of these rules were created to protect the land from tourists and to limit the consequences of their bad habits.
 We will go through some of the tips that come in handy when going to Iceland, as well as how to save money, avoid mass tourism and preserve nature.

 1 – Hot Pot

-This has to be one of the biggest cliché about Iceland, however I’m quite certain that most of you are not aware that there is actually a map with a list of (almost) all hot pots.
-On this map you will find most of the natural (and free) hot pots, but also swimming pools and more importantly gas station (this is really usefull when driving through Iceland; at some point you will need to plan where you want to refuel because you won’t cross much life). hotpoticeland.com
+This has to be one of the biggest cliché about Iceland!
+However I’m certain that you’re not aware of the hot pot map listing (almost) all of the Iceland’s hot springs.
+On this map you will obviously find natural and free hot pots.
+But also swimming pools and more importantly gas station!
+This is really usefull when driving through Iceland. hotpoticeland.com

-As you can see, you can download this map also on your android and apple device.
-If you plan on driving quite far to find a hot spring even from this map, I advise you to first check its current condition on internet.
+You can download this map also on your android and apple device.
+However, if you plan on driving far away to find a hot spring, it would be wise to check its current condition on internet.
 I personally have never had any problems, but I have some friends who were very surprised to find a dry hot pot, after driving 6 hours north.
-To avoid that kind of disappointment, search on internet with the name of the location, and you should be able to find a comment to help you (most of the time though, the hot spots will be fine, but I’m just saying!).
+To avoid that kind of disappointment, search on internet with the name of the location.
+You should be able to find a comment to help you.
+Most of the time the hot springs will be fine though!

 2 – Water